 eCommons complies with Cornell University's policy, Web Accessibility 5.12 by requiring that newly submitted or updated text and audio/visual (A/V) content meets the standards described below.
+Adherence to these standards for student works (student works that fulfill academic requirements) is very strongly encouraged, but not required.
+All other content must meet these standards.
 It is the responsibility of the submitter to comply with the policy by providing web accessible content.
 Repeated submission of non-compliant content may result in the suspension of submission privileges.
 Non-compliant content may be subject to removal.

 If you have any questions about whether or how this policy applies to your content, please contact us before submitting.